physimals/fabber_models_cest/README.md

 You may use whichever of these you prefer, however if you are intending to use the command line tool you will probably find the fabber_cest executable more convenient.
 The shared library is intended for when you want to embed the Fabber library in another application.

-You can verify that the CEST models are available whichever method you choose:
+You can verify that the CEST model is available whichever method you choose:

     fabber_cest --listmodels